Reactivity

 Derived Reactive State

-Derived reactive state refers to computational processes that depend on other reactive values.
-When these dependent reactive values change, the related computations automatically re-execute to produce the latest results.
-In qingkuai, we provide two ways to declare derived reactive state:
+Derived reactive state refers to computations that depend on other reactive values.
+When those reactive dependencies change, the related computation runs again automatically to produce the latest result.
+In Qingkuai, there are two ways to declare derived reactive state:

 js